chenz16/path_planning/README.md

 ### The car is able to drive at least 4.32 miles without incident.

 The car is able to at least run 4.32 mile without incident.
-However, after the first lap, the car MAY suddenlty run out of track and after a few second, it returns back.
+However, after the first lap, the car MAY suddenlty run out of track and after a few seconds, it returns back.
 Did not have time to find the root cause.

 ### The car drives according to the speed limit.